Lunacy vs Figma 2026: Honest Comparison for Designers Who Don't Have Time to Waste

 User Interface & Ease of Use

 Winner: Lunacy for simplicity.
-Figma for power users.
+Figma for depth.

 Core Design & Prototyping Features